matrix-org/matrix.org/content/legal/terms-and-conditions.md

 **These Homeserver Terms do not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and these Homeserver Terms only apply to the homeserver provided by the Foundation.**

-If your account is not hosted in a server controlled by the Foundation but is involved in rooms federated with the Matrix.org Homeserver, these Homeserver Terms will govern any moderation actions taken in relation to those rooms.
-We may also prevent your account or server from interacting with Matrix.org Homeserver accounts as part of our ongoing Trust & Safety efforts, which are detailed further in clause 7.3.
+If your account is not hosted in a server controlled by the Foundation but is involved in rooms federated with the matrix.org homeserver, these Homeserver Terms will govern any moderation actions taken in relation to those rooms.
+We may also prevent your account or server from interacting with matrix.org homeserver accounts as part of our ongoing Trust & Safety efforts, which are detailed further in clause 7.3.

 ### 1.2 This is a living document